Archives

 Snow, Glass, Apples

 Snow-Glass-Apples: Short story by Neil GaimanThis Neil Gaiman story is yet another re-invention of the Snow White tale.
-What is special about it is the shift in point-of-view from a third-person omniscient narrator to the first-person perspective of the Queen.
-This allows the whole story to be re-imagined in a way we are unlikely to see in the next Disney version.
-The much-maligned Queen knows a little magic (enough to glimpse the future and enchant the King), but not enough to match her evil, vampiric, sexually depraved stepdaughter.
-In the end, the poor Queen adds a new meaning to the slang term to feel cooked.
+However, a shift in point-of-view from a third-person omniscient narrator to the first-person perspective of the Queen allows the story to be re-imagined in a way we are unlikely to see from Disney.
+The much-maligned Queen knows a little magic (enough to glimpse the future and enchant the King), but not enough to match her evil stepdaughter.
+In the end, the Queen’s fate adds a new meaning to the slang term to feel cooked.
+Themes include power, vampirism, murder, revenge, jealousy, cruelty, sexual depravity (necrophilia, pedophilia, incest).
 More…

 Click-Clack the Rattlebag